About IDE

 Maggie Owens

-Maggie is a Maths teacher and Qualified Teacher of the Deaf with over 20 years of experience at Holy Family School for the Deaf.
+Maggie Owens is a Maths teacher and Qualified Teacher of the Deaf with over 20 years of experience at Holy Family School for the Deaf.
 She is passionate about creating engaging and inclusive learning experiences for all students and understands the importance of innovative teaching methods and tailored support.
-She is excited to join the project team to collaborate with educators from diverse backgrounds to enhance inclusive education and improve accessibility across all subjects.
+She is excited to join the Erasmus team to collaborate with educators from diverse backgrounds to enhance inclusive education and improve accessibility across all subjects.

 Shirley Higgins